PeithonKing/comp_phys_P346/README.md

 ## Deployment (How to run codes in this repository)

-&emsp; Hope you have Python Installed.
+&emsp; Hope you have Python and Git Installed.
 I have used Python 3.9.13 version which is easily available in the windows store.
 If not, you can install it from [this](https://www.python.org/downloads/release/python-390/) link.
+My Git version is **2.30.1.windows.1**.

 1. **Step 1:** Clone the repository